-Participants will be required to complete preparatory work prior to beginning the Institute.
+Participants will be required to complete preparatory work prior to beginning the Institute, and advance preparation assignments will be shared about a month prior to the Institute start date.
 Participants will be required to work on a protocol or title registration prior to attending the program, and they will be expected to lead or co-lead the completion of the systematic review after the Institute is completed.

-Participants will be provided with access to the Cornell Libraries and other facilities necessary for the review work, and library access will continue post-Institute for about one year.
+Participants will be provided with access to the Cornell Libraries, access to Cornell Statistical Consulting and other facilities necessary for the review work, and library access will continue post-Institute for about one year.